TheMrLively/seattle_library/README.md

 ## Primary Conclusions
 March did not have a significant increase in the rate of change in March 2020.
 As the library is closed for longer, it is possible the rate of change will grow.
 As evidenced by my experience in the Douglass Truth library, people checked out a lot of books on March 13th, and may just be starting to need new materials to read.
 I know that I have not personally switched to checking books out online from the library yet, but I can imagine a time when I will.

+March 2020 was the first month that Digital OverDrive checkouts exceed Physical checkouts.
+This took place because library locations were only open for the first 13 days of the month.
+If the continued rate of growth continues, it is possilble that one day digital checkouts will exceed phsical checkouts.
 The continued rate of growth for online checkouts speaks to the success of the Seattle Public library to continue to build the capacity to allow this rate of ongoing growth.
 I know that even in 100 Years of Solitude, the Seattle Public Library has my back.

-## Further Explorations

-- March 2020 was the first month that Digital OverDrive checkouts exceed Physical checkouts.
-This took place because library locations were only open for the first 13 days of the month.

-### Future Questions?
+### Future Question
 - What does the streaming look like Freegal, Zinio, Hoopla? - Could welook at 2017-2018 and try to project growth to today to get a truer sense of the online digital checkouts.
+- On what date would digital checkouts exceed physical checkouts assuming the current growth rate?